archaion/Nightshade-Forest/README.md

 ABOUT
 <br>

-Based on AngbandTk v2.9.2r3, this mod introduces a completely revamped high-definition isometric tileset.
+Based on the AngbandTK graphical roguelike, this mod introduces a completely revamped high-definition isometric tileset.
 It also changes the names of various monsters and races to be more appropriate for the setting, makes all classes playable for every race, and reconfigures a few of the sound effects.
 The game is optimized for viewing at 800 x 600 and most options are preset for convenience, but these settings can be changed in the Options menu or by adjusting them manually.
 For gameplay instructions, see the Help menu.
 <br>

 Credit goes to Tim Baker for AngbandTK, David E. Gervais for the tileset, and the Angband team for inspiring this project.
-If you would like to support the continued development of Nightshade Forest, please consider donating Bitcoin to <b>1H8c4g6tZPhjzo8Xcx6p9ToGibmffUNkMF</b> or via Paypal at night@pointedulac.net.
+If you would like to support the continued development of Nightshade Forest, please consider donating via Paypal at night@pointedulac.net or sending Bitcoin to <b>1H8c4g6tZPhjzo8Xcx6p9ToGibmffUNkMF</b>.

 <div></div><br>